ShahriyarR/MySQL-AutoXtraBackup/README.md

 Project Structure:
 ------------------

-    XtraBackup is powerfull and open-source hot online backup tool  for MySQL from Percona.
+    XtraBackup is powerful and open-source hot online backup tool  for MySQL from Percona.
     This script is using XtraBackup for full and incremental backups, also for preparing and recovering taken backups Here is project path tree (default location is /home/MySQL-AutoXtraBackup):